bigskysoftware/htmx/www/events.md

 ### <a name="htmx:timeout"></a> Event - [`htmx:timeout`](#htmx:timeout)

-This event is triggered when a request timeout occurs
+This event is triggered when a request timeout occurs.
+This wraps the typical `timeout` event of XMLHttpRequest.

+Timeout time can be set using `htmx.config.timeout` or per element using [`hx-request`](/attributes/hx-request)

 ##### Details